-These switches are used to set the cycle times in the staged batch drying mode only.
-The drying mode switch must be in the staged batch position.
+These switches are used to set the cycle times.
 The current settings on these three timers is displayed directly above their timer button.
 To change the setting of these timers follow these instructions:

-- 1. Press the dry, cool or unload timer button. - 2.
-Press the modify button. - 3.
-Press the increase or decrease button to adjust the settings. - 4.
+- Press the hi heat, low heat or cool timer button. - 2.
+Press the modify button. - Press the increase or decrease button to adjust the settings. - 4.
 Press the enter button.